concurrency/tinycsp/README.md

 1. Lots of GOTO statements, and
 2. Putting everything in a single function.

+(Well, that's not entirely true; there's tock, which generates C that interacts, through CIF, with CCSP, but that's too big/heavy for tiny embedded targets.
+I think.)

 However, Arduino programs are typically small.
 So, what if I could take occam code, and generate C that implemented the scheduling correctly through cooperative jumps around a program?
 This seemed like a reasonable exploration, but I didn't want to write the compiler first.

 ## Testing By Hand